xtools-at/colibri/README.md

 ### What you can do:

-- build and flash the firmware with Arduino IDE (ESP32-C3 & -S3)
+- build and flash the firmware with Arduino IDE (tested with ESP32-C3 & -S3)
 - communicate with wallet via the BLE interface (JSON-RPC)
 - use the (insecure) debug serial interface
 - set a password to encrypt wallet storage